Flulike/vdc_yolo/README.md

 # Vehicle Detection in CCTV with Global-Guided Self-Attention and Convolution

-This repository contains the implementation code for the paper "Vehicle Detection in CCTV with Global-Guided Self-Attention and Convolution".
+This repository contains the implementation code for the paper: [Vehicle Detection in CCTV with Global-Guided Self-Attention and Convolution](https://link.springer.com/article/10.1007/s40747-025-02073-7).
 The proposed GGMix block enhances vehicle detection performance in CCTV scenarios by combining global guidance mechanisms with self-attention and convolution operations.

 ## Overview